A group of students work together in a library

 Proof of income shows a credit issuer you can pay back your debt.
 Some credit cards require more income than others, so it’s essential to understand the conditions before you apply.

-If you’re a borrower between eighteen and twenty, you must provide proof of independent income as required by the Credit CARD Act of 2009—but you don’t necessarily need a job.
-For example, income can include regular allowances or leftover funds from a scholarship, or student loan.
-If you’re twenty-one or older, you’re also subject to income requirements based on the card and issuer.
-However, you can include your income and any regular income you have access to, such as income from a spouse.
+If you’re a borrower between 18-20, you must provide proof of independent income as required by the Credit CARD Act of 2009—but you don’t necessarily need a job, according to the Federal Trade Commission.
+For example, income for students can include regular allowances or leftover funds from a scholarship or student loan.
+If you’re 21 or older, you may be subject to additional income requirements depending on the credit card issuer and the card you choose.
+However, you can include your income and any regular income you have access to, such as income from a spouse, on your credit card application.

 Credit cards for first-time borrowers

 With some creditors, once you’ve shown you can manage your debt, you can get your deposit back and graduate to an unsecured credit card.
-With the Discover it® Secured Credit Card, you can get your deposit back when you upgrade to an unsecured card after six consecutive on-time payments and six months of good status on all your credit accounts, and if you qualify, Discover will increase your credit line.2
+With the Discover it® Secured Credit Card, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts, and if you qualify, we will increase your credit line1.

 Student cards: Getting a student credit card may require submitting proof that you’re a student but doesn’t require a security deposit.
-While the credit limit is typically lower for student credit cards, you can build credit with responsible use1 and may earn cash back rewards with eligible purchases.
-For example, a Discover it® Student Cash Back Card lets you earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.3
+While the credit limit is typically lower for student credit cards, you can build credit with responsible use and may earn cash back rewards with eligible purchases.
+For example, a Discover it® Student Cash Back Card lets you earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.

 Getting a credit card as an authorized user

-While you will have a card in your name, you’re not responsible for payments, and you can build credit with responsible use1 (helping you qualify for your own line of credit once you’re eligible).
-However, if either you, or the primary cardmember overspend, or if the primary cardmember misses payments, it can negatively your credit.
+While you will have a card in your name, you’re not responsible for payments, and you can build credit with responsible use–helping you qualify for your own line of credit once you’re eligible.
+However, if either you, or the primary cardmember overspend, or if the primary cardmember misses payments, it can negatively impact your credit.

 Applying for your first credit card